Updated July 15, 2026

 FULL-TIME 1 · X · 2

 Top 5 European leagues, last 3 seasons.
-The split surprises a lot of casual bettors.
+The split surprises most casual bettors.

 1X2 bet tips today — win draw win football predictions and analysis